peercoin/coinlib/coinlib/README.md

 `build/libsecp256k1.so`.
 This can also be run in the `coinlib` root directory via `dart run bin/build_linux.dart`.

-This library must be in the `build` directory under the PWD, must be installed as a system library, or within `$LD_LIBRARY_PATH`.
+This library can be in the `build` directory under the PWD, installed as a system library, or within `$LD_LIBRARY_PATH`.

 ## Building for macOS